frconor-ebook/meditations/_posts/2025-02-27-childrena-gift-of-god.md

 taking care of these gifts, the different ways that they express themselves.

-There was a man in Ireland many years ago---he was very successful actually---one of the most prominent actuaries in the country.
+There was a man in Ireland many years ago---he was very successful, actually---one of the most prominent actuaries in the country.
 Very prestigious profession there.

 He began to attend recollections of Opus Dei.
-Little by little he sort of went on to change.
+Little by little he sort of underwent a change.
 He said afterward, "You know, I always thought that the most important thing in my life was my work."

 He had eight children, and through the formation that he received, he